 A personal injury involving the spinal cord can be devastating and potentially life threatening, but you may be entitled to medical compensation or other financial relief.

-Call the Law Offices of Michael A. DeMayo, L.L.P. ® at (877) 529-1222 to speak with a spinal cord injury lawyer today.
+Call DeMayo Law Offices, L.L.P. ® at (877) 529-1222 to speak with a spinal cord injury lawyer today.
 We’ll review the facts of your case during a FREE initial consultation.

 North Carolina Compensation for Spinal Cord Injuries

 Compensation for a spinal cord injury may include money for medical costs, personal care, rehabilitation, and other personal injury related needs.

 As with most accident claims, a spinal cord injury claim will likely involve insurance companies and adjusters, hospitals, medical records, state rules and regulations.

 An experienced spinal cord injury attorney, such as those at DeMayo Law Offices, L.L.P. ®, can help you recover damages for: